Yonkers Raceway & Empire City Casino: History

-Yonkers Raceway, considered a city landmark, was opened in 1899 by William H. Clark's Empire City Trotting Club.
-Clark died in 1900 and, with much litigation by his heirs over its proposed sale, the track remained closed for most of the next seven years except for special events.
-One such event occurred in 1902 when Barney Oldfield set a one-mile (1.6 km) record in an automobile at Empire City Race Track.
+The original horse racing facility was opened in 1899 as Empire City Race Track by William H. Clark's 'Empire City Trotting Club.
+Clark died in 1900, and, with much litigation by his heirs over its proposed sale, the track remained closed for most of the next seven years except for special events.
+One such event occurred in 1902, when Barney Oldfield set a one-mile (1.6 km) record in an automobile at Empire City Race Track.
 Driving the Ford '999', he covered the distance in 55.54 seconds.

-The facility was purchased by New York grocery store magnate James Butler, who reopened it for Thoroughbred horse racing in 1907.
-Among the notable thoroughbreds who raced at Empire City, in 1936 Seabiscuit won the Scarsdale Handicap.
-After Butler's death in 1934, the track continued to host "the flats" until 1942 when it was converted back to being a harness track.
+The facility was purchased by New York grocery store magnate James Butler, who reopened it for thoroughbred horse racing in 1907.
+Among the notable thoroughbreds who raced at Empire City, Seabiscuit won the Scarsdale Handicap in 1936, and the Butler Handicap in 1937.
+After Butler's death in 1934, the track continued to host "the flats" until 1942, when it was converted back to being a harness track.
 Some of its feature races were taken over by other New York area racetracks.